GSA/dcat-us3-tools/schema_comparison_table.md

 # DCAT-US 3.0 vs DCAT-US 1.1 Dataset Schema Comparison

+This compares the JSON Schema definitions, apples to apples.
+If JSON schema is no longer used in favor of SHACL, some of these representations are incorrect (for example, keyword).

 | Level | Field (DCAT-US 3.0) | Equivalent Field (DCAT-US 1.1) | Notes |
 |-------|---------------------|--------------------------------|-------|
 | **Schema Metadata** |